|

 The four cylinder internal combustion engine,

-in their fuels into heat energy when fuel is burnt.
-The fuel
+stored in their fuels into heat energy when fuel is burnt.

-energy is converted into mechanical energy by the expansion
+The fuel energy is converted into mechanical energy by the

-of gases against pistons.
-The pistons as a result undergo a
+expansion of gases against pistons.
+The pistons as a result

 and backward motion moves a connecting

-motion which passes through gears and finally makes the wheels
+rotatory motion which passes through gears and finally makes

 The four stroke cycle |